 The majority of systems where this format is expected to be used (x86, Linux on ARM) are little-endian.
 Requiring the data to be in little-endian order allows simplifying the file format by removing the need for a byte order indicator while still allowing the files to be portable on big-endian systems.

 Having multiple images per file allows storing a dataset in only a few files.
 For example, if the PBM image format is used for color images, a full dataset could be a PDM file containing all depth images, a PBM file containing all corresponding color images and a text file containing the corresponding poses.
+Using a single file for all images allows better compression and faster data reading since opening files is a relatively slow operation.

 The Portable Depth Map specification is licensed under the CC BY-ND 4.0 license.
 This allows freely sharing the specification with proper attribution but doesn't allow derivative specifications to prevent multiple mutually-incompatible standards.
 This license covers only the text of the specification.
 You are free to use PDM images and write code that manipulates PDM images under any license.